 Springtime in Sedona from March – April when the desert is in bloom is a beautiful but popular time to visit.
 Winter can be chilly, but that’s no problem if you’re prepared with winter hiking layers.
 Plus, you’ll have a chance to see the red rocks dusted in snow and enjoy the area without the crowds.

 We visited Sedona in the middle of October and it was still very hot.
 The highs were in the 90s during the day and the sun was very strong.
-We were able to make it work by hiking early and late in the day and finding some shaded hikes outside of town which you can read more about in our upcoming post on the best Sedona hikes.
+We were able to make it work by hiking early and late in the day and finding some shaded hikes outside of town.

 Where to Stay in Sedona